/ 10 min read

 The scale is staggering.
 Cambodia's scam centers—where enslaved workers from across the developing world are forced to hook victims on fake crypto investment schemes—generate billions in illicit proceeds.
 These operations, run from compounds controlled by the Prince Group and other Chinese-Cambodian entities, have become so profitable that their operators can simply buy governments.

-• Former PM Srettha Thavisin: Met with Mauerberger in Bangkok earlier this year to discuss setting up a special investment vehicle with Finansia in the Cayman Islands to invest in hotels across London and other international cities.
+• Former PM Srettha Thavisin: Met with Mauerberger in Bangkok earlier this year to discuss setting up a special investment vehicle in the Cayman Islands to invest in hotels across London and other international cities.
 Separately, Mauerberger's network invested $18 million (610 million baht) for a 49% stake in Big Touch 3 Ltd., a joint venture with Sansiri PCL, the major property company Srettha co-founded and where his family remains significant shareholders.

 • Deputy PM Thammanat Prompao: Photographed multiple times with Mauerberger, including after meetings in Dubai arranged through Thaksin.
 While Thammanat acknowledges meeting the South African, he has threatened legal action against anyone linking him to the criminal network.